PGBlitz/PlexGuide.com-The-Awesome-Plex-Server/README.md

   </a>
 </p>

-### PlexGuide Installation

-Visit the [PlexGuide Installation Information](https://github.com/plexguide/PlexGuide.com/wiki/PlexGuide-Install-Information) area for more detailed information.

-### PlexGuide Wiki

-The [Wiki](https://github.com/plexguide/PlexGuide.com/wiki) will also provide more information in regards to Docker, applications, and much more!

 ### Quick Install Command

 ```bash
 sudo apt-get update && sudo apt-get install -y curl && bash <(curl -s https://raw.githubusercontent.com/plexguide/Installer/v11/install_menu.sh)
 ```

+## ChangeLog
+Looking for the latest updates?
+Visit the [ChangeLog]https://github.com/plexguide/PlexGuide.com/wiki/Change-Log

+### Current List of Official Apps
+Visit to see official apps that can be deployed - https://github.com/plexguide/Apps

+### PlexGuide Wiki

+The [Wiki](https://github.com/plexguide/PlexGuide.com/wiki) will also provide more information in regards to Docker, applications, and much more!

+### Create Your Own Apps
 To Create Your Own Apps - visit & fork https://github.com/plexguide/AppsFork and make your own!

 ### PlexGuide v11